 However, low-intensity aerobic training, such as roadwork, provides adaptations to the heart and muscles that high-intensity training won’t.
 Long duration, steady-state cardio (aka cardiac output) increases the size of the heart chamber where blood enters before being pumped around the body.
 This means that more blood can be pumped with each heartbeat delivering more oxygen to the working muscles.

 The ability to deliver oxygen is important.
 But so is the ability to utilize it at the muscular level.
 Cardiac output training builds vascular networks of capillaries that allow oxygen and nutrients to be delivered to the working muscles.
-See “What Is Conditioning Training” for more a in-depth look into aerobic training.
+See “What Is Conditioning Training” for an in-depth look into aerobic training.

 This now sounds like a raving review for performing roadwork.
 Why would you not want to go for a long run?

 Why Do Boxers Run So Early In The Morning?